TL;DR — Zero-Emission Industrial Waste Treatment

 This guide is the definitive executive reference for industrial waste treatment decision-makers.
 It covers the global crisis, the specific regulatory pressure building in the UK, EU, and US, the science of zero-emission alternatives, and — critically — the economics of turning a cost centre into a revenue stream.
-It forms part of the broader resource on sustainable industrial waste strategy developed by Phantom Ecotech.
+It forms part of the broader resource on the subcritical water hydrolysis machine — covering full specifications, output streams, and ROI modelling for industrial operators.

 What Is Zero-Emission Industrial Waste Treatment?
 (And Why 'Zero Waste to Landfill' Is Not the Same Thing)